oubiwann/lcmap-system/docs/source/includes/_api_manage.md

 # API: Management

 <aside class="caution">
-Only users with the superser role may make management calls to the LCMAP services.
+Only users with the superuser role may make management calls to the LCMAP services.
 </aside>